wso2/docs-is/en/includes/guides/applications/register-a-fapi-compliant-app.md

         ![DCR settings]({{base_path}}/assets/img/guides/applications/fapi-compliant-apps/fapi-dcr-settings.png){width="600px"}

         -   **Require Authentication** is enabled by default.
 You may deselect the option to not require authentication to create an application with DCR.
-        - Select **Mandate SSA Validation** to require Software Statement Assertion (SSA) during creation.
+        - Select **Mandate SSA Validation** to require a valid Software Statement Assertion (SSA) during creation.
 Provide the necessary JWKS to validate the SSA.
 If authentication is not required by the endpoint, this is made mandatory.
         - Select **Enforce FAPI Conformance** to make the created application FAPI compliant.

     4. Click **Update** to save the changes.